UMT 12x20 black set / N38 - magnetic pin

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
-Additionally, tiny parts of these products are able to be problematic in medical diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
+It's also worth noting that small elements of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.